 WHO and UNICEF advice on breastfeeding and coronavirus

-- NEW UNICEF: Response to COVID-19: Guidance Note on Financial Contributions or Contributions in-kind from Food and Beverage companies Version 2 (29th April 2020)
+- UNICEF: Response to COVID-19: Guidance Note on Financial Contributions or Contributions in-kind from Food and Beverage companies Version 2 (29th April 2020)

 - Updated Frequently Asked Questions: Breastfeeding and COVID-19.
 (7th May 2020) WHO.
 With web story.
 The The FAQ/Decision tree will be translated into Arabic, Chinese, French, Russian and Spanish soon

-- NEW Protecting Maternal Diets and Nutrition Services and Practices in the Context of COVID-19 Ensure safeguards are in place to avoid conflict of interest from companies marketing breastmilk substitutes and foods for infants and young children and women and ensure that donations or free supplies are prohibited.
+- Protecting Maternal Diets and Nutrition Services and Practices in the Context of COVID-19 Ensure safeguards are in place to avoid conflict of interest from companies marketing breastmilk substitutes and foods for infants and young children and women and ensure that donations or free supplies are prohibited.
 Prevent commercial exploitation of COVID-19 through unnecessary use of specialized foods and supplements, and spillover to those who do not need them

-- NEW Counselling Cards on Infant and Young Child Feeding in the Context of COVID-19 UNICEF (Issue 6 April 27)
+- Counselling Cards on Infant and Young Child Feeding in the Context of COVID-19 UNICEF (Issue 6 April 27)

 - Infant and Young Child programming in the context of COVID-19.
 UNICEF Brief 2 V1 30th March